joantolos/blog/content/blog/extremeOwnership.md

 The premise of this book is very interesting.
 The authors are two former Navy SEALs:

 _The navy SEALs are the U.S. Navy's primary special operations force and a component of the Naval Special Warfare Command.
-Among the SEALs' main functions are conducting small-unit maritime military operations that originate from, and return to, a river, ocean, swamp, delta, or coastline.[5]
+Among the SEALs' main functions are conducting small-unit maritime military operations that originate from, and return to, a river, ocean, swamp, delta, or coastline.
 The SEALs are trained to operate in all environments (sea, air, and land) for which they are named.
 (Extracted from Wikipedia)_

 These are badass men that conduct the most hard training ever invented and immerse themselves on extremely dangerous situations.
 So, what am I doing reading a book from these guys?
 Because they have written a book about leadership.